masumi-network/kodosumi/docs/develop.md

 ## step-by-step implementation guide

-We start implementing your agentic service with the folder package structure and the build of the _calculator_.
+We start implementing an example service with the folder package structure and the build of the _calculator_.
 To keep this example dead simple we create an agentic service which does nothing more than waiting.

 You can visit final implementation of this example service at [./apps/my_service/app.py](../apps/my_service/app.py) and [./apps/my_service/calc.py](../apps/my_service/calc.py)